 2. Set a budget

-Once you have your goals mapped out, your marketing or events team can start proposing a sensible budget.
+Once you have your goals and retail store event ideas mapped out, your marketing or events team can start proposing a sensible budget.
 Things they might have to account for include:

 Once you have a budget in front of you, cross reference it with your goals.
-Keeping in mind events have a good chance to increase sales, is the payoff worth it, or do you need to adjust your plans?
+Keeping in mind that retail store events have a good chance to increase sales, is the payoff worth it, or do you need to adjust your plans?

 3. Pick an event venue

-Of course, the ideal is that you host your events in one (because that’s where your shop’s products and aesthetic are on full display), but it’s not absolutely necessary.
+Of course, the ideal is that you host your events in your store because that’s where your shop’s products and aesthetic are on full display, but it’s not absolutely necessary.
 Take the bike shop example above, for instance.
 You can use your shop as a meetup space and then migrate elsewhere as a group.

 4. Hire a consultant

 Granted, this step is optional—but if it’s your first time holding a retail event, or if you haven’t held one in a while, some outside expertise might help.
-There are entire companies whose focus is throwing effective, buzz-worthy events, so they might be worth space in your budget at least once.
+There are entire companies that focus solely on throwing effective, buzz-worthy retail store events, so they might be worth space in your budget at least once.

 5. Train your employees

-If you’re holding a workshop or class, have the employees involved rehearse at least once before the big day.
+If you’re holding a workshop or class, guide participating employees to do a run-through at least once before the big day.

 6. Invite your most loyal customers